-- Assumption: Precursors of failures in the target system are hiding in data - System intrusion, credit card fraud, terrorism, system down, ... - Anomaly: An "abnormal" patterns appearing in data - -In a broad sense, state changes are also included - Appearance of news topics, configuration changes, ... - Anomaly detection techniques find such patterns from data and report them to system administrators
+- We want to find precursors of failures in data - Assumption: Precursors of failures are hiding in data - Anomaly: An "abnormal" patterns appearing in data - -In a broad sense, state changes are also included: appearance of news topics, configuration changes, ... - Anomaly detection techniques find such patterns from data and report them to system administrators

-Difficulty in anomaly detection: Failures are not always known ones
+Difficulty in anomaly detection: Failures are rare events

-- Known failures are detected by using supervised learning: - 1.
+- If target failures are known ones, they are detected by using supervised learning: - 1.
 Construct a predictive model from past failure data - 2.
-Apply the model to system monitoring - However, serious failures are rare, and often new ones → (Almost) no past data are available - There are many cases where supervised learning is not applicable
+Apply the model to system monitoring - However, serious failures are usually rare, and often new ones - → (Almost) no past data are available - Supervised learning is not applicable

-An alternative idea: Model the normal times, detect deviations from them
+An alternative idea:

+Model the normal times, detect deviations from them

-- Difficult to model anomalies \rightarrow Model normal times - -Data at normal times are abundant - Report "strange" data according to the normal time model - -Observation of rare data is a precursor of failures
+- Difficult to model anomalies → Model normal times - -Data at normal times are abundant - Report "strange" data according to the normal time model - Observation of rare data is a precursor of failures